reproducing-research-projects/BugsInPy/README.md

 - Reproduce all the bugs in a specific project:
   - `docker compose up setup youtube-dl --build`
-- Reproduce all projects bugs running buggy (0) and fixed (1) versions ⚠️ This may require a lot of resources, tested successfully on 4 cores 8 RAM 100GB free drive space
+- Reproduce all projects bugs running buggy (0) and fixed (1) versions
+  - ⚠️ Reproduce all projects may require a lot of resources, tested successfully on 4 cores 8 RAM 100GB free drive space
   - `docker compose up --build`